 Dmitri Shostakovich – Symphony No. 9 E-flat Major / Concerto for Piano, Trumpet and String Orchestra No. 1 C minor

-BR-KLASSIK presents Shostakovich's Concerto for Piano and Trumpet No. 1 together with the Ninth Symphony on Vinyl.
-The Symphonieorchester des Bayerischen Rundfunks plays under the baton of its long-time principal conductor Mariss Jansons.
+BR-KLASSIK presents Shostakovich's Concerto for Piano and Trumpet No. 1 together with the Ninth Symphony on CD.
+The Symphonieorchester des Bayerischen Rundfunks plays under the baton of its long-time principal conductor Mariss Jansons, a proven expert in the Slavic repertoire.
 With the internationally sought-after pianist Yefim Bronfman, Hannes Läubin plays the trumpet solo part.
 The two live recordings were made in 2011 and 2012.

 “Increasingly, Shostakovich’s music is captivating people all over the world and appealing to their deepest emotions.
 Almost like no other, it bears witness to a traumatic political epoch while remaining a timeless expression of existential human feeling and experience.
 For me personally Shostakovich is one of the most serious and sincere composers of them all.”